Anchored by Jake Tapper, The Lead airs at 4 p.m. ET on CNN.

 "They needed to be removed from the embassy in Baghdad because they couldn't be trusted to carry out their job," he said.

-That State Department memo threatening an investigator came out just days before the slaughter in Nisour Square.
+That State Department memo threatening an investigator came out just days before the slaughter in Nusoor Square.

 The trial of the four former Blackwater guards is expected to last months.
 Federal prosecutors say the guards murdered the Iraqi civilians without provocation.